Acne Vulgaris and its types, symptoms, causes and treatments

 What is Acne Vulgaris?

-Acne Vulgaris is a common acne characterized by a mixed outbreak of inflammatory and non-inflammatory skin lesions.
-Acne develops when the hair follicles become blocked with bacteria, dead skin cells, and skin oils.
+Acne Vulgaris is a common skin condition involving both inflammatory and non-inflammatory lesions.
+It occurs when bacteria, dead skin cells, and oils block hair follicles.

 What are the types of Acne Vulgaris?

-Acne usually refers to various blemishes caused by the blockage of pores by dead skin cells and sebum.
-Breakouts can involve one or several other types of acne vulgaris, including:
+Acne refers to blemishes caused by blocked pores from dead skin cells and sebum.
+Breakouts may involve various types of acne vulgaris, including:

 Whitehead